cate-k/wilson-financial-services/README.md

 # Wilson Financial Services
-This is a demo website for an accounting firm's services.
+This is a demo website for an [accounting firm's services](https://cate-k.github.io/wilson-financial-services)